RaulDiodiu/rap-handson-travel-docs/installation/InstallationMac.md

 **Therefore, we have to define an [exception](https://stackoverflow.com/questions/70262544/eclipse-quit-unexpectedly-on-macos) in the Terminal**:
 * Make sure that you have moved Eclipse.app to the directory `Macintosh HD/Applications`!
 * Open the Terminal and execute the command `cd /` to change to the user root directory.
 * Execute `xattr -r -d com.apple.quarantine /Applications/Eclipse.app`.
 Don't expect an answer from the Terminal, you sadly won't get any.
 Nonetheless, you're now safe to start Eclipse (from `Macintosh HD/Applications`).

 When the installation finished you can launch Eclipse.
 You will be asked for a workspace and can store the presetting as default.

->**Note** You may have to **run Eclipse as administrator** on Windows in order to install add-ons.

 Now we'll install the ABAP Development Tools (ADT): Click *Help* > *Install new Software...* in Eclipse and enter `https://tools.hana.ondemand.com/2023-12/` into the field *Work with*.
 Click *Add...* and store the plugin URL under the name *ADT*.
 After adding, the available tools will be loaded.
 Active the checkbox for *ABAP Development Tools* and click on *Next >*.
 On the following page again *Next >*, then accept the license terms and click *Finish*.
 You'll see the installation progress in the lower right corner of Eclipse.
 In some cases you have to explicitly state that you're trusting the signers SAP and Eclipse.